firemodels/bot/Bundlebot/README.md

 This directory contains scripts for building FDS/Smokeview bundles on Windows, Linux and OSX computers.

-Building a bundle consists of three steps:
+Building a bundle consists of several steps:
+  1. Defining fds and smv revisions and tags you want to use for making the bundles (modifying `BUNDLE_config.sh` and `BUNDLE_config.bat` scripts)
-  1. Building FDS manuals (running the script `BUILD_fds_manuals.sh`).
+  2. Building FDS manuals (running the  `BUILD_fds_manuals.sh` script).
-  2. Building Smokeview manuals (running the script `BUILD_smv_manuals.sh`).
+  3. Building Smokeview manuals (running the `BUILD_smv_manuals.sh` script).
-  3. Assembling applications, example files and manuals to generate the bundles by running the script `BUILD_release_bundle.sh` on a Linux or OSX computer or `BUILD_release_bundle.bat` on a Windows PC.
+  4. Assembling applications, example files and manuals to generate the bundles by running the script `BUILD_release_bundle.sh` on a Linux or OSX computer or `BUILD_release_bundle.bat` on a Windows PC.
 The scripts `BUILD_test_bundle.sh` and `BUILD_test_bundle.bat` may be run when building test bundles.
-Trelease and test scripts are the same except that the release script uploads bundles to https://github.com/firemodels/fds/releases and the test scripts upload the bundles to https://github.com/firemodels/test_bundles/releases/tag/FDS_TEST .
+The release and test scripts are the same except for where the bundles are uploaded.
+The release script uploads bundles to https://github.com/firemodels/fds/releases and the test scripts upload the bundles to https://github.com/firemodels/test_bundles/releases/tag/FDS_TEST .

 These steps are described in more detail below.